kollenl/training-r-intro/1-Introduction-to-R/readme.md

 ![](img/rstudio1.png)

-The left panel is the console for R. Type `1 + 1` then hit "Enter" and R will return the answer
+The left panel is the console for R. Type `1 + 1` in the console then hit "Enter" and R will return the answer.

 ![](img/rstudio2.png)